 The meat is traditionally served with pickled red onion and warmed tortillas, though you can serve it however you'd like.

-This recipe is much easier and manageable in the home kitchen, using easy-to-find pork shoulder, which shreds perfectly, though it is rubbed with a homemade achiote paste then marinated for outstanding flavor.
+This recipe is much easier and manageable in the home kitchen, using easy-to-find pork shoulder, which shreds perfectly.

 Let's talk about how to make cochinita pibil, shall we?